saehyuns/saehyuns.github.io/essays/design-patterns.md

   - Computer Science
   - Design Patterns
 ---

-A common interview question is “What are design patterns?”, followed by “What design patterns have you used in your own code?”

-For this technical essay, you will write an interesting and informative technical essay that ends up answering these two questions.
-By doing so, you’ll be better prepared to answer this question if it comes up in an interview.

-Do not, under any circumstances, write two paragraphs, one with the title “What are design patterns?” and one with the title “How I have used them in my code.”
-That will get you no points, as such an essay would be too boring for anyone to read.

-Instead, write an essay, perhaps using metaphor or analogy, which by its conclusion has answered these two questions but in a clever, interesting, and informative fashion.

-In software engineering, a design pattern is a general repeatable solution to a commonly occurring problem in software design.
-A design pattern isn't a finished design that can be transformed directly into code.
-It is a description or template for how to solve a problem that can be used in many different situations.

 Design patterns are defined as a general repeatable solution to a commonly occurring problem.
 More specifically, I will be going over design patterns in software engineering.
 You can think of design patterns like a new house.
 If a commonly occurring problem is that a home is much needed and are looking for one.
 The new house can serve as a template, where it isn't